dotnet/docs/docs/core/compatibility/deployment/7.0/deprecated-trimmer-default-action.md

 ---
 # MSBuild property `TrimmerDefaultAction` is deprecated

-The value of the property `TrimmerDefaultAction` is going to be ignored by the publish process.
+The value of the `TrimmerDefaultAction` property is now ignored by the publish process.

 ## Previous behavior